 A “conversion” in marketing is defined as converting a customer to take action for a particular business goal.
-When we talk about conversions in regards to online e-commerce marketing, we are attempting to change site visitors into paying customers and to steadily increase that rate.
+When we talk about conversions in regard to online e-commerce marketing, we are attempting to change site visitors into paying customers and steadily increase that rate.

 Sometimes conversion rates can also refer to another action you want your site visitors to take such as signing up for your newsletter.
 Regardless of what you want your site visitors to do, the overarching goal of conversion optimization is to increase your efficiency in attaining conversions.

 Much like other digital marketing practices (such as search engine optimization), there isn’t just one method of implementing e-commerce conversion optimization.
 When you set out to optimize your site, you’ll need to try multiple methods and do regular maintenance to assure your strategies are working across the board of devices we use today.

 Luckily, a little can go a long way when you start to make changes in the name of converting site visitors into paying customers.

 How To Optimize Your Conversion Rates